seolcu/seolcu.com/content/blog/introduction-to-various-desktop-environments-in-linux.md

 | -------- | -------------- | ---------------- |
 | Hyprland | Wayland        | Tiling (Dynamic) |

-**Advantages:**
+**Hyprland** is a Wayland-based tiling window manager that focuses on flashy design and animations, differentiating itself from other lightweight window managers.

+**Pros:**

-1. Stunning design and animations
+1. Flashy design and animations
 2. Touchpad gesture support
 3. Plugin support through hyprpm
-4. Easy layout changes with dynamic tiling
+4. Dynamic tiling for easy layout changes
-5. Rapid development and large community
+5. Rapid development

-**Disadvantages:**
+6. Large community support

+**Cons:**

-1. Limited multilingual input support due to Wayland
+1. Wayland WM may have issues with multilingual input
 2. Heavier resource usage compared to other standalone window managers
-3. Still in the early stages of development
+3. Relatively unstable as a new window manager
 4. Limited distribution support

 # Conclusion

-There are many more desktop environments and window managers available.
-It is recommended to try different ones and choose the desktop environment or standalone window manager that best suits your preferences.
+These are just a few examples of the diverse desktop environments and window managers in the Linux world.
+Explore various options, try them out, and choose the one that best suits your preferences and needs.

-> This post was written for the **2024 Winter Mogakso Activity**.
+> This post was written for the **2024 Winter Mogakso Activity.**